shengliangd/shengliangd.github.io/_posts/2022-11-27-jetson-wifi6.md

 ![kvm-patch](/img/posts/kvm-patch1.png)

 As the commit message implies, it is not critical.
-After removing this patch, I build the Linux kernel, replace it with the original one, and reboot.
+After manually removing this patch, I compiled and replaced the Linux kernel (see [this](https://github.com/ShengliangD/shengliangd.github.io.git)), and reboot.
 Then the VM starts, and the USB WiFi adapter is recognized in the VM.
 Unfortunately, a quick test with iperf3 only got around 18Mbps speed, which is much slower than [others' test](https://github.com/morrownr/USB-WiFi/discussions/88)(~500Mbps).
 I will look into it and share the progress later.